oneapi-src/oneDAL/docs/source/api/spmd/overview.rst

 2. The ``communicator`` class that contains methods to perform collective operations among all ranks.

-3. Free functions to create a communicator using a specified backed.
+3. Free functions to create a communicator using a specified backend.
 Available backends are ``ccl`` and ``mpi``.

 -------------